Black Washingtonians question disparate treatment in images of white extremists storming Capitol

 “It’s been surreal,” Hagopian said Wednesday.
 “That double standard is lost on no Black family in America.”

+Capitol police officer Brian Sicknick died Thursday from injuries sustained “while physically engaging with protesters,” according to Capitol police.
 Capitol police made 14 arrests Wednesday afternoon, 10 for unlawful entry, two for allegations that included assaulting a police officer and two for allegations that included carrying a pistol without a license.
-One woman was shot and killed by police.
+Police fatally shot one woman, Ashli Babbitt, in Wednesday’s riot.

 By Thursday morning, Washington, D.C.’s Metropolitan police had arrested 69 people, mostly for alleged curfew violations.
 One person was arrested on a felony charge of rioting.